lavalink-devs/Lavalink/IMPLEMENTATION.md

 When opening a websocket connection, you must supply 3 required headers:
 ```
 Authorization: Password matching the server config
-Num-Shards: Total number of shards your bot is operating on
 User-Id: The user id of the bot you are playing music with
 ```